1 week off work

 You'll spend one night at Hotel Skógafoss, right next to the iconic waterfall of the same name and at the foot of the Eyjafjallajökull glacier, which you'll have summited earlier in the day.
 The hotel has a restaurant, lounge and bar where you can rest and refuel after your summit exploits.
 You'll stay in twin-share rooms with en-suite bathrooms.

-Your base for nights three and four is the Hotel Skaftafell.
+Your base for nights four and five is the Hotel Skaftafell.
 Located in an incredible spot, the hotel has stunning views of Hvannadalshnjukur as well as the largest glacier in Europe - Vatnajökull.
 You'll stay in twin-share rooms with en-suite bathrooms.

 For solo travellers looking for their own space, an optional private room can be booked for an extra charge, see Optional Extras for the price.
 Please request this at the time of booking (this is subject to availability).